 - Totally try out street food.
 It is one of the best things to do in Cartagena.
 You will be missing out on something special if you do not indulge in some of the street stalls and vendors that are dotted around the city.

 - When buying fruit (or vegetables), it is generally a good idea to not purchase anything that has been pre-peeled and chopped up for you; it may not have been washed properly and could give you an upset stomach.
-Instead only opt for things that you can wash, peel and chop yourself.

 - Some Spanish would be helpful; not only will you be able to avoid the gringo menu, but you will also be able to walk into any local joint and ask questions about what it is they’re serving up.